They Had Beeston Connections -

 John Clifford was actually born in Sawley, a village some 4.5 miles from Beeston, to the south-west, along the Trent Valley in Derbyshire.
 However, his family moved to Beeston when he was about 4 years old and it was his early-life experiences at school and in the lace factories here that were to have a lasting impression on him and which drove his social conscience.

-His father, Samuel Clifford, was a upright man yet strict and stern and a hard disciplinarian - lace maker who had faced the daily toil that that entailed when hand-operation was only then being replaced by steam.
+His father, Samuel Clifford, was a upright man yet strict and stern and a hard disciplinarian - a lace maker who had faced the daily toil that that entailed when hand-operation was only then being replaced by steam.
 In his day, unemployment and high prices had led to riots and demands for reform.
 Thomas Cooper the Leicester Chartist, became a great influence and he became an active member of the Leicester Chartist Association where Cooper was the leader.

 John's mother, Mary, was the gentle counter-balance in the marriage.
-The daughter of Joseph and Ann Stenson, her family background was rooted in the Baptist church in Sawley.
+The daughter of John and Elizabeth Stenson, her family background was rooted in the Baptist church in Sawley.
 She herself had been baptised in the River Trent which flowed adjacent to the village.
 Her older brother Elam became a Minister and her younger brother, John - in partnership with his wife Sarah - was the master of the Baptist school in Sawley for many years and became the Minister there.
 She was very much a guiding spirit during John's life.

 Although both Samuel Clifford and Mary Stenson were born in Sawley and lived there at the start of their married live, their marriage took place in 1836 at Lenton Parish Church in Nottinghamshire.
 It is likely that Samuel was working in the lace trade there.
 John Clifford, their first child, was

 born in Sawley on the 16th October 1836 at what is now 52 Wilne Road, the left hand cottage of the pair (See left) and marked with a commemorative plaque above the door.
 His sister Catherine followed there in August 1840.
 The family's move to Beeston took place soon after and they had settled on Chapel Street by June 1841.
 As we have seen, Mary's family were prominent members of the Baptist community in Sawley and there is little doubt that she had been baptised there as a young adult as is the practice in the Baptist church.
 Samuel, however, appears to have had Methodist origins; in September 1842 she offered herself for membership of the Beeston Baptist church and was received on 9th October.
 On that day too, her husband became a candidate and was baptised at the Church on 27 November.
 Except for a short period around 1845/46 during which the family moved to Lenton and transferred to the Stoney Street Chapel in Nottingham, they remained devout and dedicated members of the Beeston Baptist community.
-On its return to Beeston, the family - eventually growing to two boys and five girls - settled on Villa Street, an area dominated by lace factories and where many of the Baptist community lived.
+On its return to Beeston, the family - eventually growing to two boys and five girls - settled on Villa Street, an area dominated by lace making workshops and early factories and where many of the Baptist community lived.

 Increasingly during the early part of the 19th Century, access to education was then being recognised as the way forward and an important part of the social struggle.
 Pioneers with the Non-Conformist and Evangelical movement within the Church-of-England responded by setting up competing national educational organisations.
 The British & Foreign School Society was formed in 1814, based on the earlier pioneering Royal Lancastrian Society, to provide nonsectarian, nondenominational schools and teacher training - although, in practice, most of the schools were founded by initiatives by local non-conformists and affiliated to the national organisation.
 The National School Society had been formed in 1811 to promote Church of England schools and was to become the larger of the two organisations.
 Government grants, matching local fund-raising began in 1833.
 Schools associated with factories also developed - and, indeed, some education provision for young workers was a requirement of various Factories Acts from 1802 onwards - in particular in 1844.
 Taken as a whole, this patch-work provision, with its inherent confliction of religious content became an area of great political contention - a situation which was to continue - and, indeed, to accelerate - as the century progressed.